fiso64/slsk-batchdl/README.md

                                  Path to a local CSV file: Use a csv file containing track info to download.
 The names of the columns should be Artist, Title, Album, Length.
-Only the title column is required, but any extra info improves search results.
+Only the title or album column is required, but extra info may improve search results.

                                  Name of the track, album, or artist to search for:
                                  Can either be any typical search string or a comma-separated